-With SilkAir offering direct flights to Hiroshima thrice a week from Singapore, you have multiple options when planning your Hiroshima escapade.
-SilkAir's in-flight offerings were top-notch, they have USB charging ports for each passenger, as well as SilkAir Studio*, a wifi network that allows you to watch movies and TV series from your own phone.
+With SilkAir offering 2-3 direct flights from Singapore to Hiroshima weekly, you have multiple options when planning your Hiroshima escapade.
+SilkAir's in-flight offerings were top-notch - they have USB charging ports for each passenger, as well as SilkAir Studio*, a wifi network that allows you to watch movies and TV series from your own phone.

 The range of shows available on SilkAir Studio was pretty astonishing, with the full LOTR and Harry Potter series as well as new movies such as The Greatest Showman.
 There are over 300 shows, spanning the usual suspect of genres.

 SilkAir flies to Hiroshima from Singapore 2-3 times a week, giving lots of flexibility to plan getaways with the rest of the squad.